apache/phoenix-site/site/source/src/site/markdown/index.md

 The other caveat is that the way the bytes were serialized in HBase must match the way the bytes are expected to be serialized by Phoenix.
 For VARCHAR,CHAR, and UNSIGNED_* types, Phoenix uses the HBase Bytes utility methods to perform serialization.
 The CHAR type expects only single-byte characters and the UNSIGNED types expect values greater than or equal to zero.

 Our composite row keys are formed by simply concatenating the values together, with a zero byte character used as a separator after a variable length type.
 For more information on our type system, see the [Data Type](language/datatypes.html).

-##<a id="transactions"></a>Transactions##
-The DML commands of Apache Phoenix, [UPSERT VALUES](language/index.html#upsert_values), [UPSERT SELECT](language/index.html#upsert_select) and [DELETE](language/index.html#delete), batch pending changes to HBase tables on the client side.
-The changes are sent to the server when the transaction is committed and discarded when the transaction is rolled back.

-If the "phoenix.transactions.enabled" property is enabled then the transaction isolation level is TRANSACTION_SERIALIZABLE which allows a transaction to see its own uncommitted data.
-Otherwise the  transaction isolation level is TRANSACTION_READ_COMMITTED which means a client cannot see its own uncommitted data.

-If auto commit is turned on for a connection, then Phoenix will, whenever possible, execute the entire DML command through a coprocessor on the server-side, so performance will improve.

-Most commonly, an application will let HBase manage timestamps.
-However, under some circumstances, an application needs to control the timestamps itself.
-In this case, a long-valued "CurrentSCN" property may be specified at connection time to control timestamps for any DDL, DML, or query.
-This capability may be used to run snapshot queries against prior row values, since Phoenix uses the value of this connection property as the max timestamp of scans.
-However the SCN feature is not supported with transactions.

 ## Metadata ##
 The catalog of tables, their columns, primary keys, and types may be retrieved via the java.sql metadata interfaces: `DatabaseMetaData`, `ParameterMetaData`, and `ResultSetMetaData`.
 For retrieving schemas, tables, and columns through the DatabaseMetaData interface, the schema pattern, table pattern, and column pattern are specified as in a LIKE expression (i.e. % and _ are wildcards escaped through the \ character).
 The table catalog argument to the metadata APIs deviates from a more standard relational database model, and instead is used to specify a column family name (in particular to see all columns in a given column family).